 The Australian Government’s Industry Growth Centres Initiative established the Project Fund to assist industry-led projects to address critical cyber security priorities.
 AustCyber is charged with assessing and selecting the final recipients for the grants in support of its mission to identify and support cyber security innovation through to commercialization.

-AustCyber’s Chief Executive Officer, Michelle Price said, “Cog’s leading, innovative approach to securing IoT devices is one of Australia’s key ways of pursuing cyber resiliency in a highly connected world.
+AustCyber’s Chief Executive Officer, Michelle Price said, “Cog’s leading, innovative approach to securing IoT devices is one of United States’s key ways of pursuing cyber resiliency in a highly connected world.
 AustCyber’s support for this project will help ensure Cog’s work achieves global scale across multiple use cases.”